2023-06-18 06:05:59

 The decision was made more in the background of preventing people from using secure and anonymous messaging apps.
 By taking measures like this, governments are ignoring the fact that encrypting messages actually keeps people safe.
 In the words of Phil Zimmermann, if people’s privacy is banned, then only outlaws will have privacy.

 The Free Software Community of India (FSCI) argues that denying these rights violated several existing laws.
 A complete and absolute ban on mobile applications is a disproportionate restriction of freedom of speech and expression.
 Furthermore, it is not clear whether the ban came into effect across India or only in the states of Jammu and Kashmir.
-In order to promote transparency, the IFF has made a series of Right to Information requests to ministries and authorities to obtain the blocking order and to request more information about it.”
+In order to promote transparency, the IFF has made a series of Right to Information requests to ministries and authorities to obtain the blocking order and to request more information regarding it.”

 Individuals belonging to the Free Software Community of India petitioned the Kerala High Court for the publication of the ban order as well as the disclosure of the banned applications, arguing that the ban order was illegal.